UnsafeOats/dsahw/README.md

 ```console
 foo@bar: ~$ python3 build.py assignment_1
 ```
 The output name of the generated PDF will match the name of your markdown file.
+The output PDF file generated will be places in the `/assignments` folder in the project root directory.

 To get syntax highlighting on the pseudo-code, I told markdown to treat it like `lua`.
 While it's definitely not optimal, it does make the pseudo-ccode look better than no syntax highlighting.
 ## Requirements